 “…the people that do know their God shall be strong, and do exploits” (Dan 11:32).

-Why read about fictional heroes in ancient mythology or contemporary novels when the Bible abounds with stories of genuine heroes?
+We love to read about fictional heroes in ancient mythology or contemporary novels because they stir us and reach into our hearts.
+But the Bible abounds with stories of genuine heroes, real people with flaws and weakness such as David and Samson, women with undaunted courage such as Deborah and Esther, women of great faith such as Leah, Ruth and Hannah, wise women such as Abigail, wise men such as Solomon, and so on.
 The accounts of these true heroes are meant to encourage Christians to face the difficulties and opposition of our enemies and embolden us to live as God’s people on this earth and in this life.
-The passage goes on: “Wherefore seeing we are compassed about with so great a cloud of witnesses, let us lay aside every weight, and the sin which doth so easily beset us, and let us run with patience the race that is set before us, Looking unto Jesus the author and finisher of our faith; who for the joy that was set before him endured the cross, despising the shame, and is set down at the right hand of the throne of God” (Heb 12:1-2).
+The passage goes on: “Wherefore seeing we also are compassed about with so great a cloud of witnesses, let us lay aside every weight, and the sin which doth so easily beset us, and let us run with patience the race that is set before us, Looking unto Jesus the author and finisher of our faith; who for the joy that was set before him endured the cross, despising the shame, and is set down at the right hand of the throne of God” (Heb 12:1-2).

 Heroes with Feet of Clay

-Hebrews chapter 11 has been called the “Roll Call of the Heroes of the Faith” by some Christians, and deservedly so, I think.
-But some of these Old Testament “heroes” look to be decidedly unheroic as we read the actual accounts of them.
+Hebrews chapter 11 has been called the “Roll Call of the Heroes of the Faith” by some Christians; but some of these Old Testament “heroes” look to be decidedly unheroic as we read the actual accounts of them.

 Samson is a classic example of a hero as the secular world understands the concept, due to his superhuman strength and, sad to say, his escapades with various women; he is thus often compared to the mythological Greek hero Heracles (Hercules).
 He was a judge in Israel and single-handedly fought the Philistines on Israel’s behalf, killing thousands of them in his lifetime.

-Gideon, another judge in Israel, fought against the vast hordes of Midian, Amalek, and “the children of the east” (Judges 6:3).
-The biblical account describes their overwhelming numbers: “….they encamped against them [Israel], and destroyed the increase of the earth, till thou come unto Gaza, and left no sustenance for Israel, neither sheep, nor ox, nor ass.
-For they came up with their cattle and their tents, and they came as grasshoppers for multitude; for both they and their camels were without number…” (Judges 6:4-5).
+Gideon, another judge in Israel, fought against the vast hordes of Midian, Amalek, and “the people of the east” (Judges 6:3).
+The biblical account describes their overwhelming numbers: “And they encamped against them, and destroyed the increase of the earth, till thou come unto Gaza, and left no sustenance for Israel, neither sheep, nor ox, nor ass.
+For they came up with their cattle and their tents, and they came as grasshoppers for multitude; for both they and their camels were without number: and they entered into the land to destroy it” (Judges 6:4-5).